 20:51:06:09.
-Permit expires 120 days after death of pharmacist.
+Permit expires one hundred twenty days after death of pharmacist.
 Except in the event of the death of the pharmacist permittee, a permit to conduct a pharmacy is void when the holder of the permit ceases to be in active management of the pharmacy.
-When a pharmacist permittee dies, the pharmacy for which the pharmacist held a permit to conduct may not be kept open for the transaction of business without a pharmacist on duty and in charge.
-A permit to conduct a pharmacy in the name of a pharmacist who is deceased shall within 120 days after the death of the permittee become void, unless transfer of the permit has been made within the 120-day period to a pharmacist owner or to an employee pharmacist manager for whom an affidavit has been filed by a nonpharmacist owner or owners of the merchandise and fixtures of the pharmacy.
+When a pharmacist permittee dies, the pharmacy may not be kept open for business without a pharmacist on duty and in charge.
+A permit to conduct a pharmacy in the name of a deceased pharmacist becomes void unless transfer of the permit has been made within the one hundred twenty-day period to a pharmacist owner or to an employee pharmacist manager for whom an affidavit has been filed by a nonpharmacist owner or owners of the pharmacy.

-Source: SL 1975, ch 16, § 1; 12 SDR 151, 12 SDR 155, effective July 1, 1986.
+Source: SL 1975, ch 16, § 1; 12 SDR 151, 12 SDR 155, effective July 1, 1986; 50 SDR 138, effective June 2, 2024.